 How to make Palak Paneer in Instant Pot?

 This is an easy to make dish, you don’t need too many ingredients.
-The basic – onion, tomato, ginger, garlic and some spices.
-And off course spinach and paneer.
+The basic ingredients are onion, tomato, ginger, garlic, and some spices.
+And of course, spinach and paneer.
 I used a whole box of baby spinach from Costco.

 Palak Paneer Instant Pot Pressure Cooker Ingredients

-1 – Start the instant pot and saute the ginger, garlic and onions in some oil, along with aromatic cumin seeds.
+1- Start the Instant Pot and sauté the ginger, garlic, and onions in oil, along with aromatic cumin seeds.

 Then add tomatoes and spices.
 I chopped the onions and tomatoes.
-However you could cut them into large pieces as we are going to blend them later.
+However, you can cut them into large pieces, as we will be blending them later.

 steps to make pressure cook spinach for palak paneer